sjmyuan/sjmyuan.github.io/_drafts/effect-and-side-effect.md

 All effects returned by function should have an interpreter which can be used to understand the effect by outside.

-For example, when we invoke a function which return Option, we always need a pattern-match to interpret the return value
+For example, when we invoke a function which return Option, we always need a pattern-match to interpret the Option

 ```scala
 def div(v1:Double, v2:Double):Option[Double] = if(v2==0) None else Some(v1/v2)